When writing a Loadrunner script that interacts with MQ, Websphere or Weblogic, as a scripter, you need to use the Java protocol.

 This is a bit of a nuisance for those of us who have become familiar with C programming language

-use it with our eyes shut.
+and can use it with our eyes shut.
 The question is often asked, why do I need to use Java?
 I want

 to use C. Java can take a long time to use and logically seems to work quite differently to C.